Stem mastering online – for streaming, CD & vinyl

 What is stem mastering?

-With stem mastering, we don't just edit a stereo track, but individual groups of your song - such as drums, vocals or synths.
+With stem mastering, we don’t just process a stereo track but individual stem groups of your song — such as drums, vocals or synths.

-This allows problems to be resolved specifically without affecting other elements.
+This allows specific issues to be fixed without affecting other elements.

-The result: more control, more sound depth and more quality.
+The result: more control, greater depth and higher overall quality.

 Why is stem mastering useful?